justin-schroeder/vue-playground/vueconf_redic_reuse_comp/README.md

 * we want to recreate `MousePos` behavior using props
   * render function that passes result
 * another idea - creating counter

+## going over
+usually composition API and renderless components can replace one another